ammonsalter-del/Boom-or-Bust/README.md

 Every innovation in this exercise won a *Popular Science* "Best of What's New" award between 2010–2019.
 Despite expert endorsement, some became transformative successes while others failed.
 Players have 30 seconds per case to predict the outcome.

-**Play now:** Open `boom-or-bust-professional.html` in any modern browser.
+**Play now:** https://ammonsalter-del.github.io/Boom-or-Bust/ or Open `boom-or-bust-professional.html` in any modern browser.
 No installation required.

 ## Features